A Pleasant Journey

 - William Gillespie as "Tilford Gillespie," the bachelor

 - Featured role.
-He appears pretty throughout the train sequence, and has the hapless task of transporting
+He appears pretty throughout the train sequence, and has the hapless task of transporting the kids.

 - Wallace Howe as the welfare physician and as the passenger with gout

 - Supporting role.
-He gets to appear fairly frequently, since he's given two roles in this
+He gets to appear fairly frequently, since he's given two roles in this film.

 - Mark Jones as the inebriated novelty salesman

 - Supporting role.
-He appears during the train sequence and is identified by Maltin & Bann as Roy
+He appears during the train sequence and is identified by Maltin & Bann as Roy Brooks.
+However, if they're talking about the Roy Brooks from the Harold Lloyd

-- Joseph Morrison as the porter
+- Joseph "Ernie" Morrison as the porter

 - Small part.
 He appears during the train sequence.